popiang/natours/notes.md

 - when get the email, use the token to really change the password
 - then try to login using the new password

+# 209 - Using Sendgrid For Real Emails